Inspiring ideas for street photography you can use today

 The different seasons of the city/ specific place

 Explore how the different seasons affect the city.
 Does one location look different in summer and winter?
-Or are the city and roads used differently during different seasons?
+Or are the town and roads used differently during different seasons?
 That could become an exciting topic.

 Or people may behave differently.
 They may use different roads, wear other clothes, and relax less in public spaces.